List of Pittsburgh Penguins draft picks: History

 Joe Daley became the first of 20 players selected by the Penguins in the 1967 NHL Expansion Draft on June 6, 1967.
 The next day, the Penguins participated in their first amateur draft, where they selected Steve Rexe second overall.

 The Penguins obtained the first-overall pick in 1984, and selected Mario Lemieux from the Laval Voisins of the Quebec Major Junior Hockey League (QMJHL).
 Lemieux won the Calder Memorial Trophy as the NHL's best rookie in 1985.
 He went on to win six Art Ross trophies as the NHL's leading scorer, captained the team to Stanley Cup championships in 1991 and 1992, and was inducted into the Hockey Hall of Fame in 1997 following his first retirement.
 He later came back to play in another five seasons for the Penguins, and in 1999, became chairman and co-owner of the team.
 As owner, Lemieux negotiated an agreement to construct a new arena, the Consol Energy Center, ensuring the team's future in Pittsburgh.
 After the Penguins' 2009 Stanley Cup victory, Lemieux became the first person to win a Stanley Cup as both a player and an owner.

-In 1990, the Penguins drafted Czechoslovakian Jaromír Jágr with the fifth overall pick.
+In 1990, the Penguins drafted Czechoslovak Jaromír Jágr with the fifth overall pick.
 Following the Velvet Revolution of 1989, Jagr was the first Czechoslovak to attend the NHL Draft with the government's permission, becoming the first drafted without having to defect to the West.
 Jagr was also the first European drafted in the first round by the Penguins after selecting only Canadians in their first 23 years.
 He was the first of four consecutive first round Europeans, and eight in ten years from 1990 to 1999.
 That draft was also notable in being the first time that less than half of Pittsburgh's picks were used on players born in Canada and the first time that a majority of their selections did not hail from Canada (6 players came from the United States, 4 from Canada).